DDinenno/babel-preset-cosmq-js/README.md

 # Babel Preset Cosmq JS

-This is a babel preset used for the Cosmq JS framework.
+This is a babel preset used for the [Cosmq JS](https://github.com/DDinenno/cosmq-js)

 ## Installation
 > npm i babel-preset-cosmq-js